drylikov/MSDLS/readme.md

 License
 -------
-This project is licensed under the terms of GNU Affero General Public License Version 3.
+This project is licensed under the terms of MIT License .